jeremycg/pythoncourse/_posts/2016-03-13-lesson05applied.md

 article](http://www.buzzfeed.com/heidiblake/the-tennis-racket) and the [notebook on github](https://github.com/BuzzFeedNews/2016-01-tennis-betting-analysis)

 ### Exercises

 * Update pandas, using conda.
 Read the documentation for the new window functions.

 * Read through the tennis example, and make sure you understand the basic idea of what is being done

 * Rewrite cell 5, so that it does not use the ~ for negation - you might need to google how to do this

 * Write a function or statement to find how many of the report_players are in your list of significant outliers (the output of cell 21)

 * Read the following csv in, using io.StringIO.
 There is no header!

+**In [1]:**

 {% highlight python %}
 data = """\
 10/08/2012,12:10:10,name1,0.81,4.02,50;18.5701400N,4;07.7693770E,7.92,10.50,0.0106,4.30,0.0301